petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-2-developer-setup/client-extensions.md

 - Client extensions of the same type
 - Configuration client extensions with batch client extensions
-- Configuration client extensions with front-end client extensions
+- Configuration client extensions with frontend client extensions
 - Configuration client extensions with microservice client extensions

 <!--IMAGE: diagram showing valid groupings for client extensions may be helpful here-->